tterb/tumblr-app/README.md

 ## Notes

-  - I had a hard time figuring out how to resize the table cells.
-  - It took several tries to get my pod file to import and be recognized by xcode
+  - I wasn't able to figure out a way to have the height of the cells be determined by the dimensions of the image.

 ## License